denailry/arkav-aquarium-java/README.md

 ### Available Commands
-- make			  : compiling all of source codes.
+- make			  : Compiling all of source codes.
-- ./Run.sh  	  : running all test and run Main
+- ./Run.sh  	  : Running all test and run Main
-- ./Doc.sh  	  : generating javadoc
+- ./Doc.sh  	  : Generating javadoc
-- ./Checkstyle.sh : generating checkstyle for all of sources code if argument available, generate checkstyle for argument as filename
+- ./Checkstyle.sh : Generating checkstyle for all of sources code.
+					Ff argument available, generate checkstyle for argument as filename.